Testing new coffee beans? I reach for a pour-over coffee dripper.

 Wanting to prove what the quirks of a particular machine are?
 I’ll compare the results to pour-over coffee made using a dripper.

-I, myself, sometimes feel stupid about how often the term ‘pour-over coffee’ appears in my guides and reviews or on my YouTube channel (in German only).
+I sometimes feel stupid about how often the term “pour-over coffee” appears in my guides and reviews.

 Yet this quasi-religion in terms of coffee preparation methods hasn’t just been around since the hype began on Instagram.
 The coffee from pour-over drippers is pure, stylish and always reflects the underlying character of the coffee beans.
 The equipment is also very inexpensive.